r0van/Inufeed/README.md

 ![logo](images/logo.png)

-inufeed.com is an RSS reader inspired by the layout and functionality of Netvibes.
+inufeed.com is an RSS reader based on [FreshRSS](https://github.com/FreshRSS/FreshRSS) inspired by the layout and functionality of Netvibes.
 The main motivation behind the project is to provide same box view.

 ![example](images/example.png)